sushiRoll/Invitation-Detail/README.md

-# Invitation Detail

-This site serves as a detailed agenda for Carson and Ame's wedding, including the detailed timeline for the day, parking details, as well as your RSVP form.
+This site serves as a detailed agenda for Carson and Ame's wedding, including the RSVP form, date and location, detailed agenda, and parking direction.

 ## RSVP

-Please help us determine how many seats we will need at the venue by filling out this <a href="https://forms.gle/THmgmyDcw5MpqysX7">RSVP form</a>.
+Please help us determine how many seats and tickets we will need for the venue by filling out this <a href="https://forms.gle/THmgmyDcw5MpqysX7">RSVP form</a>.
 It is quick and simple so don't save this for later!

 ## Date and Location